Lady Anne Manners1

 Last Edited=10 Feb 2012

-Patrick Chaworth, 3rd Viscount Chaworth of Armagh was baptised on 20 June 1635 at Southwell, Nottinghamshire, England.1 He was the son of John Chaworth, 2nd Viscount Chaworth of Armagh and Hon.
+Patrick Chaworth, 3rd Viscount Chaworth of Armagh was baptised on 20 June 1635 at Southwell, Nottinghamshire, EnglandG.1 He was the son of John Chaworth, 2nd Viscount Chaworth of Armagh and Hon.
 Elizabeth Noel.1 He married Lady Grace Manners, daughter of John Manners, 8th Earl of Rutland and Hon.
 Frances Montagu, before 1666.
-He died in June 1693, without legitimate male issue.2 He was buried at Annesley, Nottinghamshire, England.2 His will (dated 30 April 1693) was probated on 24 April 1694 at York, Yorkshire, England.2
+He died in June 1693, without legitimate male issue.2 He was buried at Annesley, Nottinghamshire, EnglandG.2 His will (dated 30 April 1693) was proven (by probate) on 24 April 1694 at York, Yorkshire, EnglandG.2

 On his death, his titles became extinct.2